|November’s Brisk Resale Market|

-November’s average sale price for a condominium-class property was $313,734, an increase of 9.8 per cent from last year while the average sale price of a residential-class property was $501,201, an increase of 16.9 per cent from a year ago.
-Year to date figures show an 8.9 per cent and 9.1 per cent increase in average sale prices for residential and condominiums, respectively.*
+The average sale price for a condominium-class property in November was $432,099, an increase of 19 per cent from 2020, and the average sale price for a residential-class property was $716,992, also increasing 19 per cent from a year ago.
+With year-to-date average sale prices at $719,956 for residential and $420,762 for condominiums, these values represent a 24 per cent and 16 percent increase over 2020, respectively.*

-In addition to residential sales, OREB Members assisted clients with renting 2,559 properties since the beginning of the year.
+OREB Members also assisted clients with renting 4,458 properties since the beginning of the year compared to 3,120 at this time last year.

 Pilon Real Estate Group Featured Listings: Click here!